LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

    yes

+The default value of this flag is the :ref:`logtalk <apis:logtalk/0>` built-in object.
+This object complies with the ``expanding`` protocol but defines the expansion predicates to always fail to allow a default value for the flag that effectively prevents the use of default expansions when compiling files.

 Note that, due to the ``set_logtalk_flag/2`` directive being local to a source, file, using it to specify a hook object will override any defined default hook object or any hook object specified as a ``logtalk_compile/2`` or ``logtalk_load/2``